-CORADIA iLINT Groningen NL Fleets When it comes to hydrogen in general and especially the topic of hydrogen mobility where hydrogen at 700 bar is stored in a car that may be travelling at 130km/h on the Autobahn, safety is the most important topic.
+When it comes to hydrogen in general and especially the topic of hydrogen mobility where hydrogen at 700 bar is stored in a car that may be travelling at 130km/h on the Autobahn, safety is the most important topic.
 This applies to high pressure gas storage on board the vehicle and is paramount for our filling stations as well.
 Knowledge is shared by operators through industry associations and committees such as the EIGA Working Group 11, which coordinates safety practices for hydrogen energy.
 It includes automotive OEMs and leading industrial gases companies.

 The vehicle filling protocols are broadly harmonised internationally according to standards laid down by the Society of Automotive Engineers (SAE).
 At a local level, regulatory authorities will want to examine aspects of a hydrogen fuelling installation such as noise levels, fencing, security, safe separation distances and the avoidance of enclosed spaces.
 The issues here differ from country to country and even within each country there are regional requirements.
 To navigate this process qualified consultants who can support the permitting process are often required.

+Fuelling Stations

-Fuelling Stations Lager fuelling stations are referred to as public fuelling stations.
+Lager fuelling stations are referred to as public fuelling stations.
 Smaller ones may be known as fleet owner fuelling stations (FOFS).
 That an easy entry point for operators to get into hydrogen mobility and an installed cost between a quarter and half a million Euro is realistic.
 A larger public station might cost somewhere between 1 and 2 million Euro.

-H2 Filling Station Air Liquide © H2 MOBILITY There are many applications where small fleets of hydrogen powered cars operate from a fixed location such as taxi fleets or company carpools.
+There are many applications where small fleets of hydrogen powered cars operate from a fixed location such as taxi fleets or company carpools.
 When the vehicle fleet operates close to the FOFS, they can be sure that a top up of hydrogen is always at hand.
 As the hydrogen mobility topic develops, there could also be good potential for hydrogen filling stations in other applications, for example, fork-lift trucks that operate inside warehouses are ideal to be converted to zero emission fuel cell vehicles because nobody wants toxic exhaust gas fumes polluting the enclosed workplace and causing a health hazard.

-Cross-Sector Collaborations and Hydrogen
+Cross-Sector Collaborations and Hydrogen Infrastructure Initiatives

-Infrastructure Initiatives

-The Hydrogen Council which is an international forum to promote hydrogen as a fuel.
-The big energy companies, industrial gases majors and some well-known auto brands all get together to share their enthusiasm with politicians and present a realistic vision of how hydrogen can shape a greener future for our planet.
-Also, there is a lot of interest in the H2 Mobility infrastructure development from some Asian countries and this international forum is a good way to cascade experiences.
+The Hydrogen Council is a global CEO-led initiative consisting of nearly 100 companies working together to develop the hydrogen economy and is an international forum promoting hydrogen as a fuel.
+The big energy companies, industrial gases majors and some well-known auto brands all come together to share their enthusiasm with politicians and present a realistic vision of how hydrogen can shape a greener future for our planet.
+With rapidly growing interest in hydrogen-fuelled transport infrastructure development from some Asian countries, this international forum is a good way to cascade experiences.

 H2 Mobility

 Another cross-sector collaboration is H2 Mobility, which was founded in 2015.
 The goal of that joint venture is unconditionally to build 100 hydrogen fuelling stations in Germany which would represent a basic infrastructure and coverage.
-This should give OEMs, the public and commercial transport operators the confidence to invest in developing and purchasing hydrogen powered vehicles.
-The plan should break out of the chicken and egg problem of whether the cars or the infrastructure should move first.
+This should give OEMs and the public and commercial transport operators the confidence to invest in respective development and purchasing of hydrogen powered vehicles - a plan which will break out of the chicken and egg problem of whether the cars or the infrastructure ought to move first